 ARCHIBALD

 Archibald hasn’t ranked in the US Top 1000 since 1925.
 Back in 1905, it came in at a respectable #617 – rare, but not unknown.
 Today Archie and Archie are stylish choices.
 While it comes from Germanic roots meaning genuine and bold, it’s associated with the Greek element archos, meaning master or ruler.
-It’s long been popular as a baby boy name in Scotland.
+It’s long been popular as a Scottish name.
 Today it feels nicely old school.
 Just 146 boys received the name in 2023.
 It could rise, though, with the same trends lifting throwback names like Benedict.

 DWIGHT